Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 🏔 Additional peaks to add to this section

-When hiking this section, you have the option to climb the Bastiments peak (2.883 m) and the Gra de Fajol peak (2.708 m).
+When hiking this section, you can climb the Bastiments Peak (2.883 m) and the Gra de Fajol Peak (2.708 m).
 If you do so, add 2 h (for each summit) to the total time of the section.

 Six hours after our early start in Queralbs, we reached the Ulldeter hut just in time for the snowstorm.
 The weather forecast was correct!